NFTKred/Kred-NFT-API-Client/README.md

 # CryptoKred

-Simple python client library to manage access to the CryptoKred API
+Simple python client library to manage access to the Kred NFT API

 See http://docs.crypto.kred for a full description of the API.

-Useage example for the client library:
+Usage example for the client library:
 ```python
 from pprint import pprint
 import cryptokred